 - Standard 6: Feedback and complaints – requires approved providers to demonstrate (among other things) that an open disclosure process is used when things go wrong in providing care for consumers.

 A provider is also legally required to help consumers understand their rights under the Charter of Aged Care Rights.

-Taken together, the above requirements reinforce the importance of aged care providers having an effective incident management system in place.
+Taken together, the above requirements reinforce effective incident management.

-The Commission is working to develop guidance materials and other resources to support aged care providers with understanding the requirements.
+The Commission is developing guidance materials and other resources to support aged care providers with understanding the requirements.

 All SIRS resources can also be found in our resource library.